 If you have identified one or more of these warning signs, you may

 be at risk for developing an eating disorder.

-There is hope... if you have symptoms of an eating disorder, you may want to seek out an eating disorder specialist.
+There is hope... if you have symptoms of an eating disorder, you may want to seek out an eating disorder specialist or hire a chef.